-By using a portion of your assets to purchase an annuity, you add an element of certainty to your retirement income strategy.
-An annuity is a long-term investment that comes with an insurance contract purchased from an insurance company that provides a guaranteed stream of income for life or a set period of time.6
+By using a portion of your assets to purchase an annuity, you add an element of certainty to your retirement income.
+An income annuity is an insurance contract purchased from an insurance company that provides a guaranteed stream of income for life or a set period of time.6

-- You can choose a fixed income annuity or a variable annuity.
-Fixed income annuities provide a set payment each annuity income date.
-Using additional assets, you can also purchase a feature—commonly referred to as a Cost of Living Adjustment (COLA)—that will increase your payments each year to help your income keep pace with inflation.
-Variable annuity payments fluctuate based on market performance and have the potential to help protect against inflation.
+- Fixed income annuities provide a set payment each annuity income date; using additional assets, you can also purchase a feature—commonly referred to as a cost of living adjustment (COLA)—that will increase your payments each year to help your income keep pace with inflation

-- Because an income annuity can provide a guaranteed source of income, you may be able to invest the rest of your portfolio with an eye towards growth.
+- Because an income annuity can provide a guaranteed source of income, you may be able to invest the rest of your portfolio with an eye toward growth

 If you need some additional income for a period before full retirement, you may also want to consider using some of your assets to fund a short-term bridge strategy.
 Perhaps you will not be receiving Social Security or drawing on a pension or 401(k) immediately after you retire.
 Or, maybe you expect additional expenses due to a more active early retirement lifestyle.
 To help you "bridge" the gap, you might consider investing a portion of your portfolio in a way that will produce enough income to cover the gap, while investing the remainder for total return.